Aviation & Aerospace

 (Title 14, chapter I, part 128 or 129, Code of Federal Regulations).

-Broward College and Diversified Companies broke ground in May 2016 for a new aviation facility at the North Perry Airport in Pembroke Pines.
-When complete, the new facility will have 91 hangars, an exclusive pilots' lounge, and a home for the expansion of Broward College's Aviation Institute.
+Broward College and Diversified Companies partnered to build an aviation facility at the North Perry Airport in Pembroke Pines.
+The new facility has 91 hangars, exclusive pilots lounge, and a home for the expansion of Broward College's Emil Buehler Aviation Institute.
+Broward College also launched a partnership with Tropic Ocean Airways and with Phoenix East Aviation to become the aviation training provider for its flight training program.

 For more information about the aviation industry focus area of Maintenance, Repair and Overhaul in Greater Fort Lauderdale, please click on "Start Prezi" below and then click on the right arrow at the bottom of the image to scroll through the presentation.